zsoltikaa/SMDB/readme.md

   Instantly find your favorite movies or series using the homepage search bar.

 - **↕️ Sort Entries**
-  Sort your collection by title, release date, or director to discover content tailored to your preferences.
+  Sort your collection by title, release date, IMDb rating or director to discover content tailored to your preferences.

 - **ℹ️ Detailed Hover Info**
   Hover over a movie or series to view key details like: